 Thankfully, there is a loophole that a municipality can use if a Class VI road is washed out or in a state of disrepair.
 They can easily designate that road as an emergency lane.
 Private roads can also receive this designation, so keep that in mind if you frequently travel on a private road.

 Now, designating an emergency lane is not as simple as you might think.
 First, the board of a municipality must call a public hearing.
-After listening to everyone speak at the public hearing, they will have to make a decision as to whether or not the road in question should be designated as an emergency lane.
+After listening to everyone speak at the public hearing, the board will make a decision as to whether or not they should designate the road in question as an emergency lane.
 To make their decision, they will request a copy of the minutes of the meeting.
 This is to ensure they understand fully why it is important to keep this specific road maintained.

-Once a road has been deemed an emergency lane, the municipality then has the power to make repairs, remove brush, or do any other work that is necessary to keep the road passable.
+Once the board deems a road an emergency lane, the municipality then has the power to make repairs, remove brush, or do any other work that is necessary to keep the road passable.

 The designation of an emergency lane is normally temporary.
 If a situation arises in the future where that same road is once again impassable, then a new public hearing would need to be held.
-And a new emergency lane designation would need to be given on a temporary basis.
+A new emergency lane designation would need to be given on a temporary basis.

 This isn’t surprising since New Hampshire law, RSA 231:59-a states, “Utilization of this section shall be at the sole and unfettered discretion of a town and its officials, and no landowner or any other person shall be entitled to damages by virtue of the creation of emergency lanes, or the failure to create them, or the maintenance of them, or the failure to maintain them, and no person shall be deemed to have any right to rely on such maintenance.”.